Cancel anytime

 Goal

-To seek long-term capital appreciation by investing in ADRs that demonstrate superior relative strength characteristics.
+To achieve long-term capital appreciation by investing in ADRs demonstrating superior relative strength.

 Investment Approach and Strategy